-Yes, Georgetown summer courses are available and can be added now.
+Yes, Georgetown summer courses, to be delivered virtually, are available and can be added now.
 Students are always encouraged to consider Georgetown’s summer offerings to recover credits under many circumstances.
 Summer tuition remains separate and distinct from semester tuition, however, so unrefunded spring tuition cannot be applied to summer.
 Limited financial aid options remain available to students with demonstrated financial and academic need.

 My study abroad plans included completion of specific requirements that I can no longer fulfill with the options available.
 What can I do?

 We recognize that the modified options available to you now may not meet every curricular goal that you set out to fulfill abroad.
 We are making every effort to offer courses with the broadest appeal, prioritizing credits for overall degree progress, and courses that capture those aspects of the study abroad experience that are most deeply and widely shared among students.

 If the missing requirement makes the difference between you graduating on time or not, you should consult with your academic dean and your major advisor to assess other possibilities, including tutorials, summer courses, or other adjustments.
 Departments are prepared to exercise flexibility where possible, without compromising the integrity of the degree.
 Please understand, however, this flexibility extends to those who truly have no other options.
 In most cases, students will be able to postpone the requirement to fall 2020 or later.